nemski/nemski.github.com/_posts/2016-11-07-thou-shalt-not-run-a-database-inside-a-container.markdown

 There isn't a well respected solution for how to do volume management for Docker clusters right now.
 Some people use NFS, but it lacks any kind of locking support on files (see [this blog](http://0pointer.de/blog/projects/locking.html) for more details on linux file lock support).
 So you cannot guarentee that another system is not writing to your files.

-GlusterFS is recent successor to NFS, that offers much better performance, clustering and scalability.
+GlusterFS is a recent successor to NFS, that offers much better performance, clustering and scalability.
 However it has several known issues that render locking unreliable.[1](https://bugzilla.redhat.com/show_bug.cgi?id=1194546) [2](https://bugzilla.redhat.com/show_bug.cgi?id=1287099)

 ## You lied to us!
 I can total run my NoSQL database in Docker